simonjulianl/tp/docs/UserGuide.md

 Notes:

-* Doctor ID can be obtained by listing all the doctors or searching for a certain doctor with the available filters. (_See `find` command_)
+* Doctor ID can be obtained by listing all the doctors or searching for a certain doctor. (_See `list` and `find` command_)
 * Doctor ID is **unique** (i.e. every doctor will be assigned to a unique ID, hence this guarantees 1 `delete t/doctor` command will not delete 2 doctors at once).
-* Invalid Doctor ID being supplied would be flagged by GoMedic, and do not cause changes to any existing doctors.
+* Invalid Doctor IDs supplied would be flagged by GoMedic, and do not cause changes to any existing doctors.

 Examples: